bao-daika/idd-interface-design/README.md

 - Career Opportunities.
 - Educational Pathway.

-4. Description:
+Description:
 - Brief explanation of the program.
 - The ability of students after learning from the program.

-5. Tuition and Fees:
+Tuition and Fees:
 - Cost of the program.

-6. How to apply:
+How to apply:
 - Explain the requirement to apply for the program.

+Software to learn:
+- Javascript, Maya, Photoshop, ...

-7. Student works:
+Student works:
 - Show portfolios of graduated students.

-8. Contact Us:
+Contact Us:
 - Show phone number, map of the campus.